Great privacy hedge with beautiful colors I couldn’t ask for anything more beautiful thank you so much I will be ordering again

 5 Easy Shrubs to Grow for Beginner Gardeners

 Often, when you are first getting started with gardening, it can be difficult to know where to start.
 It can also be a challenge to choose the right plants that are not too complicated to look after.
 Luckily, there are many types of shrubs that are excellent for beginners.
 The following information will provide a closer look at five of the easiest shrubs to grow if you are just starting out and don't want to take on any plants that will be too much of a hassle:

 Bush shrubs are a flowering plant that is native to China, Korea, and Japan.
 They get their name from their striking bright red color.
 If you are new to gardening, this is an excellent shrub to start with.
 They are a hardy plant that requires minimal effort.
 You simply need to prune it occasionally, and it is not very prone to diseases and pests.

 Pink Spirea Shrubs

 Pink spirea shrubs are definitely a beautiful flowering plant that many novice gardeners are drawn to.
-They are visually striking, hardy, easy to care for, and grow relatively quickly.
-In order to care for these shrubs, you simply need to water them and possibly add mulch around the bush, which will help it to retain more moisture.
+They are visually striking, hardy, easy to care for and grow relatively quickly.
+In order to care for these shrubs, you simply need to water them and possibly add mulch around the Bush, which will help them to retain more moisture.

 Overall, determining which plants to grow as you are just starting out can sometimes be tricky.
 Some plant varieties will require a lot of effort, research, and upkeep.
 However, the aforementioned shrubs make an excellent place to get started when it comes to developing your gardening skills, and they should stand the test of time without having to nature them each step of the way.